ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 1. Click **Create New Session**.

-2. To create WorkGroups, search for or select the virtual machines based on your requirements.
+2. To create WorkGroups, search for or select the virtual machines that are based on your requirements.

 3. Display only the selected virtual machines for the session.

-4. To create the Target Workspace, search for or select the virtual machines according to your requirements, and click **Save & Next**.
+4. To create the target workspace, search for or select the virtual machines according to your requirements, and click **Save & Next**.

-> **Note**: The WorkGroup name is auto-generated based on the VM name.
+> **Note**: The WorkGroup name is auto-generated and is based on the VM name.
 You can modify it if necessary.

 ## Manage VM
 {: #vm-ses}

-You can view and manage VMs using the VM Recovery Manager DR (GUI).
-Managing a VM allows it to be included in disaster recovery operations and monitored effectively.
+You can view and manage VMs by using the VM Recovery Manager DR (GUI).
+Managing a VM allows be included in disaster recovery operations and monitored effectively.

 To manage the VMs, complete the following steps: